asvae/my-articles/perfect-modal/article.md

 ### Script

-We'll check, whether the component the click landed on is child of current modal.
-If not — modal hides itself.
+We'll check, if click landed on child.
+In case it didn't — modal hides itself.

 ```javascript
     import DomHelpers from './Utility/DomHelpers.js'